Best 12V Battery Powered Air Conditioner for Van Life

 The Drawbacks of Running An Air Conditioner Off A Generator

-The problem is, even the quietest generator is still going to be loud, to the point that most people don’t necessarily want to sleep with one running just to enjoy the coolness of a 12 Volt DC air conditioner in their camper.
+The problem is that even the quietest generator will still be loud, so most people don’t necessarily want to sleep with one running to enjoy the coolness of a 12 Volt DC air conditioner in their camper.

-It’s also worth bearing in mind that even if you are content to live with the noise of a generator running, and you want to use a standard residential air conditioner, you will need an inverter.
+It’s also worth noting that even if you are content to live with the noise of a generator running and want to use a standard residential air conditioner, you will need an inverter.

 The Benefits & Drawbacks Of Running A 12 Volt Air Conditioner Off Battery Power

-When we take a closer look at DC-powered air conditioners and running them off a battery, there are some benefits.
+There are some benefits when we take a closer look at DC-powered air conditioners and running them off a battery.

 Right off the bat, it is much quieter than even the best-engineered generator.